On constructions preserving the asymptotic topology of metric spaces: Abstract

 \section{Abstract}

-We extend a result of Antol\'in and Dreesen to show that certain graph products of groups over infinite graphs preserve finite asymptotic dimension.
-We also extend their result to Yu's property A. Finally, we prove some elementary permanence properties of Dranishnikov's asymptotic property C and the straight finite decomposition complexity of Dranishnikov and Zarichnyi.
+We prove that graph products constructed over infinite graphs with bounded clique number preserve finite asymptotic dimension.
+We also study the extent to which Yu's property A, Dranishnikov's property C, and Dranishnikov and Zarichnyi's straight finite decomposition complexity are preserved by constructions such as unions, free products, and group extensions.